10 Reasons Why Your Open and Engagement Rates Are Low

-- Member Reporting: Pick a few members who opened and clicked-through from the top ranking campaign.
+- Member Reporting: Pick a few contacts who opened and clicked-through from the top ranking campaign.
 What previous emails have they opened?
 What actions did they take?
 Were there any campaigns that they opened more than once?

 Collect this data and review with your team.
 By tracking customer behavior and customer interests, you will be able to create more effective and revenue-generating campaigns.
 Expand on campaigns that seem to be more popular with your clients (similar content, similar layout and similar CTA’s).
 If a certain demographic express more interest in one product or service, segment them into a separate list and send relevant content.

 It’s never too late to start collecting data and applying them to your marketing strategy.
 If you’re not currently tracking your email click-throughs and website visitors, invite your subscribers to a customer survey.
 What first attracted them to your business?
 What has kept them interested and active?
 After accumulating this data, start analyzing their answers and watch their behavior moving forward.
 Be sure to set up Google Analytics for your website as well.
 This data will help you take action and make big decisions in the future.

 You know your business and industry jargon, but your subscribers may not.
 Keep it simple, smart when talking to your customers – no need to overload them!
 From our experience, simple and generic is better.
 For example, we know that our subscribers like reading our “email marketing ideas and tips” rather than reading our “best practices for email acquisition and retainment” literature.
 Keep it simple, smart.
 Write in a professional but inviting tone, and keep it at a 6th-grade reading level.[TL;DR] Don’t overcomplicate things.
 Write your content as if you’d be presenting it to a 6th grade class.